 Márk has launched his career at OPL as a trainee.
 Since then, he has obtained a Law degree from PTE (Hungary) in 2017, while he also has a BA degree in Communication and Media Studies.
 Some of his extracurricular activities include him being awarded the second place at the National Scientific Students' Associations Conference in the European Public and Private Law section in 2017, and having participated at the European Youth Conference in Strasbourg in 2014.
 Throughout his time at OPL, he has shown pragmatism and receptivity in completing his tasks and eagerness in tackling challenging cases, always ready to offer his support to any lawyer in the firm.

-If you are a motivated legal professional looking for a state-of-the art law office, then OPL is the right place for you.
-We are an international, young, energetic and vibrant team of diverse professionals who love their work.
+If you are a motivated legal professional looking for a state-of-the-art law office, then OPL is the right place for you.
+We are an international, young, energetic, and vibrant team of diverse professionals who love our work.
 We tend to describe ourselves as the most creative and avant-garde legal team in Central and Eastern Europe, wishing to serve as hub for those with a similar outlook.

-The standard OPL package includes the chic working environment (loft office), the ability to engage with F500 clients, a great variety of work, plenty of room for personal development and a competitive salary.
-If you are interested, please send your CV along with a cover letter to firstname.lastname@example.org
+The standard OPL package includes a modern working environment (loft office), a vibrant and dynamic team of co-workers, the opportunity to engage with a wide range of international clients, a great variety of work, coaching and training support for professional development, and a competitive salary.
+If you are interested in joining us, please send your CV and a cover letter to email@example.com

 H-1036 Budapest, Perc u.
 6.